top 0

 Mr Tree

 Home to a giant bubble ball pit, sandbox, and human-sized bubble maker, Mr Tree is decked out in toys such as slides, role-play outfits, Legos, train tracks, and more.
 Its themed bubble ball pit is sanitised regularly, with different colours on rotation.
 From a sea-themed deep-blue ball pit to an all-black ball pit for Halloween, it’s the perfect backdrop for photos.
 For those hoping to be enveloped inside a human-sized bubble, head over to the Lai Chi Kok location!
-Minimum spending of $120 is required for children aged above seven years old.
+Minimum spending of $120 is required for children aged above seven years old on weekdays and $150 on weekends and public holidays.

-From robotics, web coding, interactive games, and architectural building, Techbob Discovery Centre teaches STEAM education to kids, perfect for children looking for an alternative pastime.
+From robotics, web coding, interactive games, and architectural building, Techbob Academy teaches STEAM (science, technology, engineering, arts, and mathematics) education to kids, perfect for children looking for an alternative pastime.
 With different class levels available, younger students can take the Introduction to Robotics class, a class that explores simple robotics and programming logic using Lego Education WeDo, a software program that allows students to bring Lego figures to life.

-Older students could take Gaming Coding with Stencyl, a class that teaches students to build two-dimensional games for the web and smartphones using Stencyl, a game engine that adopts graphical blocks for game coding.
-Classes start from $190 for the first hour, and unlimited playtime starts from $350 with an additional one-hour workshop included.
+Older students could take Gaming Coding with Scratch, a class that teaches students to build two-dimensional games for the web and smartphones using Scratch, a coding platform that adopts graphical blocks for game coding.
+The one-hour youth classes at one of Techbob centres start from $300.

 You may also like these stories 👇